FAQs

 Is a license required to keep chickens and what would the process be?

-Through the discussions on potential regulations, a licensing system is proposed but further Committee direction and public feedback will help inform the licensing process.
+Through the discussions on potential regulations, a licensing system is proposed.
 A municipal licensing program would require interested residents to apply and pay an initial license fee.
-Successful applicants would need to meet regulatory requirements and may require an inspection of the yard and any chicken enclosure on the applicant’s property.
-Municipal licensing programs help track legal chickens in residential areas, enforce illegal instance or violations, and help trace disease and illness should an outbreak occur.
+Successful applicants would need to meet regulatory requirements and require an inspection of the yard and any chicken enclosure on the applicant’s property.
+Municipal licensing programs help track legal chickens in Non-Urban Residential zones, enforce illegal instance or violations, and help trace disease and illness should an outbreak occur.

 How many chickens would a resident be allowed to keep?

-It is suggested that a maximum of up to 4 hens per property be permitted within the residential areas of the County of Brant for egg production, not personal consumption, subject to regulatory limitations and prohibitions.
+It is suggested that a maximum of up to 4 hens per property be permitted within the residential areas of the County of Brant, subject to regulatory limitations and prohibitions.
 Chickens would also need to be four months or older in age to ensure they are hens, not roosters.

 Will the sale of excess eggs be allowed?

-To alleviate food safety risks, help ensure proper biosecurity, and mitigate public health risks the sale of chicken products in residential areas including eggs, meat, and manure, is suggested to be prohibited within residential areas.
+To alleviate food safety risks, help ensure proper biosecurity and mitigate public health risks the sale of chicken products in Non-Urban Residential zones including eggs, meat, and manure, is suggested to be prohibited.

 Should chickens be allowed in the house?

 Bringing a chicken into your house significantly increases risks of contamination, infection, transmission, and spread of bird born disease and illnesses.
 Diseases and illnesses born in birds may be easily transmitted to other domestic household pets as well as humans.
-It is suggested that while chickens may be permitted in residential areas of the County of Brant that they be kept within an enclosed area, located in the rear yard of a property, in accordance with regulations.
+It is suggested that chickens if permitted in Non-Urban Residential zones of the County of Brant be kept within an enclosed area, located in the rear yard of a property, in accordance with regulations.

 What is the lifespan of a chicken?

 Chickens can live up to 6-8 years, depending on the species, and most flocks will produce eggs for 3-4 years, depending on proper animal care.
 To alleviate contraventions of the Health Protection and Promotion Act, R.S.O.
 1990, c.
-H.7., help ensure proper biosecurity, and mitigate public health risks the slaughtering and disposal of chickens (contaminated, diseased or ill birds or flocks, or deadstock) in residential areas is suggested to be prohibited.
+H.7., help ensure proper biosecurity, and mitigate public health risks the slaughtering and disposal of chickens (contaminated, diseased or ill birds or flocks, or deadstock) in Non-Urban Residential zones is suggested to be prohibited.

 What about cleanliness issues, how will the County ensure chicken enclosures (ex.
 Coops and runs) are kept clean?